hydro-project/hydroflow/book/example_5_surface.md

   end
 ```
-Note that we added a `Reached Vertices` node to `merge` the two inbound edges corresponding to our
+Note that we added a `Reached Vertices` box to the diagram to `merge` the two inbound edges corresponding to our
 two cases above.
-Similarly note that the join node `V ⨝ E` now has two _outbound_ edges; the sketch omits the operator
+Similarly note that the join box `V ⨝ E` now has two _outbound_ edges; the sketch omits the operator
 to copy (`tee`) the output along
 two paths.